Green Heart in The Field With Botany In Action

 Open to PhD students enrolled at US graduate institutions and conducting plant-based scientific field research, the BIA program provides each Fellow with:

-- $5,000 for use towards field research and related expenses at sites in the US or abroad (including expenses for travel, food, housing, laboratory supplies, and to return research findings to the research host community),
+- $5,000 for use towards field research and related expenses at sites in the U.S. or abroad (including expenses for travel, food, housing, field and laboratory supplies, and software;

 - subsequent opportunities to communicate his or her research to public audiences through Phipps classes, programs, newsletters, exhibits onsite and online, and other outreach venues.

-- Ethnobotany, with special interest in medicinal plants;,
+- Ethnobotany, with special interest in plant use for physical and/or psychological well-being;

-- Diversity and conservation, particularly in regional (southwest Pennsylvania and tri-state area) and tropical forests;
+- Diversity and conservation, particularly in regional (southwestern Pennsylvania and tri-state area) and tropical forests;

 - Landscape and brownfield restoration, particularly in plant-based ecosystem services;